Note on Dolbeault cohomology and Hodge structures up to bimeromorphisms: Hodge structures under blow-ups

 \begin{question} We ask whether {\itshape if $X$ and $Z$ satisfy the $\partial\overline\partial$-Lemma, then we can perform constructions like the deformation to the normal cone for $(X,Z)$ that still satisfies the $\partial\overline\partial$-Lemma}.
 We recall that the deformation to the normal cone by MacPherson \cite[Chapter 5]{fulton} allows to modify the pair $(X,Z)$ to the pair $(N_{Z|X},Z)$ as deformation, where clearly $Z$ has the property of admitting a holomorphically contractible neighbourhood in its normal bundle $N_{Z|X}$.
 We briefly recall the construction, see also \cite[Section 8]{suwa-ASPM}: consider a $1$-dimensional disc $\mathbb D$; define $X^*:=\mathrm{Bl}_{Z\times\{0\}}(X\times\mathbb{D}) \setminus \mathrm{Bl}_{Z\times\{0\}}(X \times\{0\})$ that provides a deformation path through $X^*_t=X$ to $X^*_0=N_{Z|X}$.
 We notice that $N_{Z|X}$ is clearly non-compact.
 We also recall that satisfying the $\partial\overline\partial$-Lemma is an open property under deformations \cite[Proposition 9.21]{voisin-1}, but in general it is not closed \cite{angella-kasuya-NWEJM}. \end{question}

-\begin{remark} {\itshape If Questions \ref{question:normal-cone} and \ref{question:submanifold} have positive answers}, and {\em if we can avoid the technical assumption \eqref{eq:technical}}, then our argument would give that the $\partial\overline\partial$-Lemma property is defined inside the localization of the category of holomorphic maps with respect to bimeromorphisms, equivalently, modifications.
+\begin{remark} {\itshape If Questions \ref{question:normal-cone} and \ref{question:submanifold} have positive answers}, {\em if we can avoid the technical assumption \eqref{eq:technical}}, and {\em if we can prove the naturality of the induced Hodge structures on the blow-up}, then our argument would give that the $\partial\overline\partial$-Lemma property is defined inside the localization of the category of holomorphic maps with respect to bimeromorphisms, equivalently, modifications.
 More precisely: {\itshape Let $f \colon M \to N$ be a bimeromorphic map between compact complex manifolds of the same dimension.
 Then $M$ satisfies the $\partial\overline\partial$-Lemma if and only if $N$ does.} (The same would be true assuming $M$ K\"ahler without Question \ref{question:submanifold}.)
 Indeed, this will follow by the Weak Factorization Theorem for bimeromorphic maps between compact complex manifolds \cite[Theorem 0.3.1]{akmw}, \cite{wlodarczyk}.
 It states that $f$ can be functorially factored as a sequence of blow-ups and blow-downs with non-singular centres.
 For a blow-up $\varphi\colon V' \to V''$, we have that: if $V'$ satisfies the $\partial\overline\partial$-Lemma, then $V''$ does by \cite[Theorem 5.22]{deligne-griffiths-morgan-sullivan}; if $V''$ satisfies the $\partial\overline\partial$-Lemma, then $V'$ does by Theorem \ref{thm:blowup}.
-(Compare also \cite[Question 1.2]{rao-yang-yang}.) \end{remark}
+Compare \cite[Question 1.2]{rao-yang-yang} and \cite[Corollary 28]{stelzig-doublecomplex}. \end{remark}